ellexus/mistral_plugins/output/mistral_splunk/readme.rst

 The plug-in accepts the following command line options:

+--cert-path=certificate_path | -c certificate_path
+  The full path to a CA certificate used to sign the certificate of the Splunk server.

+--cert-dir=certificate_directory
+  The directory that contains the CA certificate(s) used to sign the certificate of the Splunk server

 --error=filename | -e filename
   The name of the file to which any error messages will be written.